0abc/0abc-a23/readme.md

 ### Structures
 * economic structures can be constructed in neutral territory
 * dropsites are just that: dropsites; all economic technologies are moved to the market, which is now available in the village phase
-* town phase requires a market, city phase a temple
+* town phase requires a market and five houses, city phase a temple and ten houses
 * centres can be part of trade routes
 * walls are stronger but also more expensive and slower to construct; all factions have palisades (village), siege walls (town), and city walls (city)
 * fortresses have a territory root, are purely defensive structures, have somewhat more health, but no longer train any units